-This chapter provides a Medical Benefits Chart that lists your covered services and shows how much you will pay for each covered service as a member of CHPW MA Plan 2.
+This chapter provides a Medical Benefits Chart that lists your covered services and shows how much you will pay for each covered service as a member of CHPW MA Plan 4.
 Later in this chapter, you can find information about medical services that are not covered.
 It also explains limits on certain services.

-Section 1.1 Types of out-of-pocket costs you may pay for your covered services
+Section 1.1 Types of out-of-pocket costs you may pay for your covered services Types of out of poenet costs you may pay for your covered services

-To understand the payment information, we give you in this chapter, you need to know about the types of out-of-pocket costs you may pay for your covered services.
+To understand the payment information we give you in this chapter, you need to know about the types of out-of-pocket costs you may pay for your covered services.